mk590901/remote_mqtt_ruuvi/README.md

 ## Application Architecture

-The frontend is a simple app receives information from the embedded application via __MQTT__ in __JSON__ format, displays it on the dashboard, and performs basic statistical processing of the data.
+The frontend is a simple app receives information from the embedded application via __MQTT__ in __JSON__ format, displays it on the information panel, and performs basic statistical processing of the data.
 More on this below.

 In addition to the information panel, there is a dashboard for the embedded application: sensor scanning can be started, paused, resumed, or stopped completely by stopping the embedded app.